 Jersey, Guernsey, BVI and Cayman laws all provide that (with certain limited exceptions) a lifetime transfer of assets to a trust governed by their law will not be set aside under that law because it defeats a person’s rights under the forced heirship rules of another jurisdiction.

 The effect of a trust is to divest the settlor of ownership of the settled assets.
 Accordingly, upon the death of a settlor there will be no need to obtain a grant of probate or similar formalities in order to deal with the trust fund.
 A trust therefore provides an efficient vehicle for the transfer of beneficial ownership interests on the death of a settlor.
-Further, because the interests of a beneficiary under a discretionary trust will not constitute a separate asset, a trust structure may assist in the avoidance of stamp duty or inheritance taxes that would otherwise be payable on the death of a beneficiary.
+Further, because the interests of a beneficiary under a discretionary trust will not constitute a separate asset, a trust structure may mean that stamp duty or inheritance taxes that would otherwise be payable on the death of a beneficiary will not apply.
 In addition, a trust can be used to hold shares in a company owning immovable property, rather than directly in the real property itself, with the effect of transforming characterisation of an interest from immovable to movable, which can present attractive opportunities for tax and financial planning.
 A trust may also be used to protect financially unsophisticated beneficiaries and to make financial provisions for the improvident.

 Trusts can also be used to help protect assets against the potential future liabilities of a settlor or beneficiary, including, in some circumstances and with appropriate advice and structuring, those arising as a result of divorce proceedings.